Delegations Initiative

 Each delegation is carefully planned to ensure a meaningful and impactful exchange.
 Over time, this program will evolve into a platform for presenting at conferences, publishing reflections, and expanding global connections through Indigenous perspectives.

-Join the ICCA Delegation Program
+How to Apply to the ICCA Delegation Program

 “I’m grateful for the chance to attend the Venice Biennale and Bard symposium as part of the October 2024 ICCA delegation.
 Walking away from the experience, I can see its impact on my growth as a writer, curator, and art historian.